eoscostarica/monitor.eosio.cr/README.md

-# monitor.eosio.cr
+# EOS Costa Rica Infrastructure Monitor

-EOS Costa Rica Infrastructure Monitor
+We are focused on providing the most reliable API service possible, which is why we have published our real-time API Node Monitor. https://monitor.eosio.cr